EES and ETIAS: new requirements for travelling to the EU for non-EU passport holders

 ETIAS (currently expected to begin in the last quarter of 2026):

-For now, EES is the only imminent change.
+For now, EES is the only change.
 Currently planned for implementation in the last quarter of 2026, there will be another new system, known as ETIAS – the European Travel Information and Authorisation System.

-ETIAS is an authorisation that you will need to apply for in advance of your travel to the EU (with a nominal cost of €7) and will be valid for 3 years and for multiple trips.
+ETIAS is an authorisation that you will need to apply for in advance of your travel to the EU (with an expected cost of €20) and will be valid for 3 years and for multiple trips.
 You can read more about ETIAS on the ABTA website linked to above.

 Additional articles published before 2018 can be found at our previous blog location at naturetravels.wordpress.com